linxucc/Proxy_Signal/README.md

 Simple Apple Automator script to run [Signal Desktop](https://github.com/signalapp/Signal-Desktop) (the secure chat app) with system proxy on Mac OS.

 # What is this for
 Unfortunately the desktop version of Signal on Mac OS still does not pickup the system proxy configuration properly.
+See related issue [here](https://github.com/signalapp/Signal-Desktop/issues/1632).

 So if you find yourself in the situation where you have to use a proxy to connect to the Signal service, like behind a company network or in China, that's when you need it.